menu

 Overall, Jemez Springs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small village, Jemez Springs doesn't have a public transportation system that people use for their commute.
+Jemez Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Jemez Springs ranks among the highest in the nation.
-Of the 25-and-older adult population in Jemez Springs, 41.56% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Jemez Springs is one of the most well-educated cities in the nation.
+43.17% of adults in Jemez Springs have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

-The per capita income in Jemez Springs in 2022 was $43,546, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
-This equates to an annual income of $174,184 for a family of four.
+The per capita income in Jemez Springs in 2022 was $46,752, which is wealthy relative to New Mexico and the nation.
+This equates to an annual income of $187,008 for a family of four.
 However, Jemez Springs contains both very wealthy and poor people as well.

 Jemez Springs is an extremely ethnically-diverse village.
 The people who call Jemez Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jemez Springs residents report their race to be White.
 Jemez Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.80% of the village’s residents.
-Important ancestries of people in Jemez Springs include Irish, German, English, Norwegian, and Latvian.
+People of Hispanic or Latino origin account for 31.76% of the village’s residents.
+Important ancestries of people in Jemez Springs include German, Irish, English, Latvian, and Norwegian.

 The most common language spoken in Jemez Springs is English.
 Other important languages spoken here include Spanish and Polish.